 Make sure that any rotted or green plant matter is cut out of the tubers.
 Anything that is black or slimy should be cut off or discarded.
 It will only make the other tubers rot too.

 Ideally, tubers should be individual after dividing.
 Make sure all necks are strong and not broken.
 If you have two tubers connected after dividing, it is just more opportunity for breakage in storage.
-These are delicate little ladies!
+You can cut the smaller tuber off and leave the bigger one connected to an eye.

 After dividing all of your clumps, lay the tubers out on a surface to dry off.
 I put them on a dish towel on my kitchen counter and let them dry over night.
 Keep in mind, you want them to dry off, not dry out.
-8-12 hours of drying is plenty for most places, but if your weather is super humid or super dry, you may want to adjust up or down.
-If you harvested your tubers in wet weather, definitely dry them off for at least 24 hr or even a couple days.
+24-48 hours of drying is plenty for most places, but if your weather is super humid or super dry, you may want to adjust up or down.
 You don’t want them to liquidate in the plastic bag after you store them.

 After they have been adequately dried off, place them (gently) into a clean plastic bag (I use a kitchen trash bag, but you can even use a ziplock if you only have a few).
 Label them and store in a dark, cool place that won’t freeze for the winter.
 An unheated basement is great!
-I repeat, do not let them freeze.
 An unheated garage may freeze and be too cold for them, so take care depending on your location and low temperatures in winter.
 I put the bags into hard plastic containers to keep mice out as well.
-You can also use cardboard boxes to keep the light out, if there are windows in your storage room.
+You can also use cardboard boxes to keep the light out, if there are windows in your storage room and you aren’t worried about mice.

-Then in March or April you can take them out and pot them up if you want to get a start on the season.
+In March or April you can take them out and pot them up under grow lights if you want to get a start on the season.
 Remember not to plant them outside until after the last frost.
 For us that’s around mid-May depending on the weather.
 Dahlias grow well when planted directly in the ground too.
+Remember not to water them at all when you first plant since this can cause rot.
+Wait to water until you see green growth above ground.

 And now, from one plant, you have several!
 It’s like magic!
 While dahlias can seem like an investment in the beginning, you can have flowers forever if you learn how to save them!
 And after only a few years, you can have loads of plants.
 It‘s an awesome investment!